codemerx/Semikron/README.md

 [^telerik_tree_grid]: Expects data from parameters.
 Has no parameter like **OnRead** EventCallback.
 [^telerik_tree_grid_virtualization]: Has only column (horizontally)
 [^telerik]: Put notes here
+[^syncfusion]: It has separate nuget package for each component.
+Can be good for wasm project.